 Cycling at night

 One night in June, a friend and I took our own improvised bike tour of Barcelona, making up our route as we went along.
-Feel free to take a look at our route and use it as the basis for your own itinerary if you fancy a spot of nocturnal cycling!
+It was a very good experience!

 And there we have it – now you have all the information you need to get around Barcelona by bike!
 Helmet on, and off we go… enjoy your ride!